niniet98/PROJECT-I/README.md

 **[Link to Canva](https://www.canva.com/design/DAFyHMF0lnE/KKkSNnSOrZ-nlazc64hpbA/edit?utm_content=DAFyHMF0lnE&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)**

 # CONCLUSIONS
-- Clima change is doing a lot of **DAMAGE** to the earth and humans are losing neurons in each generation.
+- Climate change is doing a lot of **DAMAGE** to the earth and humans are losing neurons in each generation.
 - Be alert while surfing, there may be a shark lurking around that wants to take a bite out of you.
 - Young people like the madness, the adrenaline rush.
 - I still don't know when sharks are most active.